💻 Technology

 4. 4

-Apply to existing emails too — Check 'Also apply filter to matching conversations' to clean past emails.
+Apply filter to existing emails — Check 'Also apply filter to matching conversations' to clean up past messages.
+Click 'Create filter.'
+The filter now runs automatically.

 5. 5